Quantum Closeness Testing: A Streaming Algorithm and Applications: Quantum Independence and Technical Lemmata

-By generalizing Proposition \ref{dis1}, the next lemma shows a useful structural property of conditional independence that will be crucial for our algorithms.
-It shows that if $\rho_{ABC}\in \mathcal{T}_{ABC}$ is close to being conditionally independent, then it is close to an appropriate mixture of its tensor products of conditional reduced density matrices. \begin{lemma} Suppose $\rho_{ABC}=\sum_{c\in C}p_c\rho^{c}_{AB}\otimes\op{c}{c}$ is $\epsilon$-close to $\mathcal{P}_{A,B|C}$.
+By generalizing Proposition \ref{dis1}, Lemma \ref{555} shows a useful structural property of conditional independence that is crucial to our algorithms.
+It shows that, if $\rho_{ABC}\in \mathcal{T}_{ABC}$ is close to being conditionally independent, then it is close to an appropriate mixture of its tensor products of conditional reduced density matrices. \begin{lemma} Suppose $\rho_{ABC}=\sum_{c\in C}p_c\rho^{c}_{AB}\otimes\op{c}{c}$ is $\epsilon$-close to $\mathcal{P}_{A,B|C}$.
 Then

 where $\tilde{\rho}_{ABC}=\sum_{i\in C}p_{c}\rho^{c}_{A}\otimes\rho^{c}_{B}\otimes\op{c}{c}$ with $\rho^{c}_A$ and $\rho^c_{B}$ being reduced density matrices of $\rho^{c}_{AB}$. \end{lemma} \begin{proof} Let $\sigma_{ABC}=\sum_{i\in C}q_c \sigma^{c}_{A}\otimes\sigma^c_{B}\otimes\op{c}{c}$ such that